AdobeDocs/campaign.en/help/v8/config/push-settings.md

 * **[!UICONTROL Adobe Experience Platform Edge]**
 * **[!UICONTROL Adobe Experience Platform Assurance]**, optional but recommended to debug the mobile implementation.

-Learn more about [!DNL Adobe Experience Platform Launch] extensions in [Adobe Experience Platform Launch documentation](https://experienceleague.adobe.com/docs/launch-learn/implementing-in-mobile-android-apps-with-launch/configure-launch/launch-add-extensions.html){target="_blank"}.
+Learn more about [!DNL Adobe Experience Platform Data Collection] tags in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/initial-configuration/configure-tags.html){target="_blank"}.

+Once created, open the new tag property and create a library.
+To do this:

+1. Browse to **Publishing Flow** in the left navigation and select **Add Library**.
+1. Enter the name of the library and select the environment.
+1. Select **Add All Changed Resources**, and **Save and Build to development**.
+1. Finally, set this library as your working library from the **Select a working library** button.

 ## Step 3: Configure Adobe Campaign Extension in your mobile property {#configure-extension}

 The **Adobe Campaign Classic extension** for Adobe Experience Platform Mobile SDKs powers push notifications for your mobile apps and helps you collects user push tokens and manages interaction measurement with Adobe Experience Platform services.

+This extension is pre-installed on your environment and must be configured.
+To configure the extension for your mobile tag property, follow these steps:

+1. Open the tag property you created before.
+1. From the left navigation, browse to **Extensions**, and open the **Catalog** tab.
+Use the search field to find the **Adobe Campaign Classic** extension.
+1. From the Campaign Classic card, click the **Install** button.
+1. Enter settings as described in [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/adobe-campaign-classic/){target="_blank"}.

-Learn how to setup Journey Optimizer extension in [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/adobe-campaign-classic/){target="_blank"}.
+You can now add Campaign to your app, as detailed in  [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/adobe-campaign-classic/#add-campaign-classic-to-your-app){target="_blank"}.

 ## Step 4: Configure your mobile services in Campaign{#push-service}